tcampbPPU/blog/content/posts/2021-10-04_nested_scoped_slots.md

 slug: nested_scoped_slots
 ---

+Scoped slots are a powerful tool allowing us to expose data back to the parent to control the data, layout, and styling.
+This is a key component in building renderless components, allowing so much customization on your component based architecture.

 To get a basic overview lets setup some demo code.

 Starting off let us create an initial component acting as our `Parent` component called `index.vue`.
 This could be for example a page that shows a board of tasks.